 >>>are intended as interactive sessions in Terminal.
 All other examples are scripts.

-The same is valid to mathematical expressions (or for any Python expression):
+The same is valid for mathematical expressions (or for any Python expression):

 >>> 1 + 1